Papua New Guinea

 Market Leadership

-Australia demonstrates competitive strength in exportingkey products to Papua New Guinea, leveraging comparative advantages.
+Australia demonstrates competitive strength in exportingcereals: wheat and meslin, other than durum wheat, other than seed to Papua New Guinea, leveraging comparative advantages.

 Trade Complementarity